iterative/dvc.org/content/docs/api-reference/make_checkpoint.md

 Reproduced experiment(s): exp-8a3bd
 Experiment results have been applied to your workspace.
 ```

+> ⚠️ it's important to handle interruptions or any other errors in your code for
+> DVC checkpoints to behave as expected.

 In this example we killed the process (with Ctrl + C) after 3 checkpoints (at 0,
 100, and 200 `i_`).
 The <abbr>cache</abbr> will contain those 3 versions of